ipfs/team-mgmt/drafts/project-management-process.md

 Not all Projects have an Inbox.
 This stage is useful in the pipelines of Projects that have large, active communities of users and contributors because it clearly distinguishes between "this has been reported but not reviewed yet" and "we've seen this but we're not planning to work on it yet".

+If a project does not have an Inbox, new Goals and

 #### Definition of Backlog

-_When a Goal is in the **Backlog** that means it is not planned to be carried out yet._
+_When a Goal is in the **Backlog** that means it's technically ready to be worked on but the maintainers don't plan to work on it yet._

-Sometimes the Backlog includes both the "Inbox" and the Backlog.
-In that case, the Backlog includes Goals that have not been reviewed _and_ it includes Goals that have been reviewed but are not planned to be carried out yet.
+The most common use of the Backlog is to distinguish between the _Goals that will be worked on in future sprints_ and the Goals that are priorities for the current sprint.
+Goals for the current sprint are in the "Ready" pile while the Backlog has all the Goals that probably won't be worked on in the current sprint.
+This means the Backlog includes Goals that are scheduled for future Milestones and Goals that have not been associated with a Milestone yet.

 #### Definition of Ready

-_When a Goal is **Ready** that means the Goal is planned to be carried out.
+_When a Goal is **Ready** that means the Goal is planned to be carried out soon.
 It's waiting for someone to start working on it._

+The most common use of the Ready stage is to show which Goals are priorities for the current sprint.

 Some teams will apply a stringent set of requirements for marking a Goal as "Ready".
 This usually revolves around requiring that Goals must be defined in a way that is _clear_, _testable_  and _feasible_ before they are considered "Ready" for someone to work on them.